Leumas08/RLC_Final_Project/README.md

 To train and evaluate the DQN algorithm: python test_DQN.py <br/>
 To train and evaluate the PPO algorithm: python test_PPO.py <br/>
-To train and evaluate the A2C algorithm: python test_A2C.py
+To train and evaluate the A2C algorithm: python test_A2C.py <br/>

+The results can be created by executing "tensorboard --logdir <dir/folder/>" and opening the link displayed if the command was successful.